subspace/subnomicon/docs/terminology.md

 ## Segment

-A collection of (potentially partial) blocks of the blockchain history Specifically, in Autonomys Network means two things:
+A collection of (potentially partial) blocks of the blockchain history Specifically, in Subspace protocol means two things:
 - **Recorded History Segment**: a fixed-size portion of the Blockchain History in a buffer before Archiving.
 A Recorded History Segment consists of Raw Records.
 - **Archived History Segment**: a fixed-size portion of the Archived History.
 An Archived History Segment is a Recorded History Segment transformed by the Archiving process.
 An Archived History Segment consists of Pieces.
 An Archived History Segment can be later turned back into a Recorded History Segment History with Reconstructing process